Why is Biodiversity important?

 |

 WELLBEINGUs humans have evolved for millions of years surrounded by nature - it’s no wonder we love it!
 That’s why we like woodland walks, cute puppies and giving each other flowers - it's in our DNA!
 However, as we move towards lifestyles that are far removed from nature it's important not to forget the power that biodiversity can have on us.
-It's a growing area of scientific research but it's already very clear to researchers that even short periods of time surrounded by biodiversity can have a great impact on our physical and mental wellbeing.
+Even short periods of time surrounded by biodiversity can have a great impact on our physical and mental wellbeing.

 |